Skip to main content

 The call for applications will go out every year during the fall semester.
 Students in their 3rd or 4th years are invited to apply to become Legal Scholars as long as they plan to enroll in law school 2 years after beginning the Legal Scholars Program.

-A call for the current year Legal Scholars Applicants appears below.
+A call for Academic Year 2026-2027 Legal Scholars Applicants appears below.

-To apply, please submit (1) a current resume, (2) an unofficial copy of your W&M transcript, and (3) an essay that responds to the question below (500 word maximum) through the Qualtrics survey you can find here.† Make sure to submit your materials by the end of the day on November 10.
+To apply, please submit (1) a current resume, (2) an unofficial copy of your W&M transcript, and (3) an essay that responds to the question below (500 word maximum) through the Qualtrics survey to which a link will be posted by September 1, 2026.† Make sure to submit your materials by the end of the day on October 16, 2026.

 Why are you interested in attending law school and why are you an especially good candidate to participate in the W&M Legal Scholars Program?
 In your response, please explain any challenges or financial limitations that have affected your ability to access a substantial mentor network in the legal community.

 As you consider applying to the program, please keep in mind that students admitted to the WMLSP will be required to take an LSAT prep course on Friday afternoons during the spring semester and complete homework associated with that class (including studying for the LSAT exam).
-LSP application decisions will be made prior to the end of the spring semester add/drop period.
-Please keep this program requirement in mind as you are finalizing your spring semester class schedule.
+LSP application decisions will be made during the fall 2026 semester so that incoming legal scholars can plan accordingly for spring classes.
+Please keep the program requirement in mind as you are finalizing your spring semester class schedule.

 _______________________